Author

 William Cooper

-William Cooper (1694–1743) was a prominent English Nonconformist minister and theologian whose writings on ecclesiastical polity and magisterial responsibility significantly influenced eighteenth-century dissenting thought.
-His treatise *The Honors of Christ Demanded of the Magistrate* articulated Reformed arguments for the proper relationship between civil authority and religious institutions, contributing to broader debates about toleration and the limits of state power during the early modern period.
-Cooper's theological legacy reflects the intellectual vitality of English Protestantism in the decades following the Glorious Revolution.
+William Cooper (1693–1743) was a prominent English Nonconformist minister and theologian whose writings on ecclesiastical polity and the magistrate's role in religious affairs significantly influenced eighteenth-century dissenting thought.
+His treatise *The Honors of Christ Demanded of the Magistrate* articulated Reformed arguments for the proper relationship between civil authority and Christian worship, contributing to broader debates about religious establishment and toleration during a period of shifting church-state relations.
+Cooper's theological legacy extended through his pastoral ministry in London and his engagement with contemporary controversies surrounding Presbyterian and Independent ecclesiology.

 Works in the Library